TheWeeWum/UniVerse/README.md

    allows us to put youtube videos inside our app (virtual tours of various buildings)
 3. other map APIs: https://blog.hubspot.com/website/free-api-maps

-## using a tool to try out the API
+## Using a tool to try out the API
 ![Capture](https://github.com/TheWeeWum/UofTMapper/assets/87148396/93bcd715-b6a7-4759-9f28-d3e92bcdeaad)

-## example output of our Java code
+## Example output of our Java code
 https://drive.google.com/file/d/1HHD0ERHB9Aw1QVzghszsZIoTiPcA6UNT/view?usp=drive_link

 Top has the GeoEncoding api request results and the bottom is a link to an image like the one you see above in the hoppscotch request.